jthefang/Reading-Notes/tech/linux-ward/chapter-02.md

 | 6 		| Games 					|
 | 7 		| File formats, conventions, and encodings (ASCII, suffixes, etc) |
 | 8 		| System commands and servers |

-- `man ls` to get manual page for the `ls` command or any other shell command
-	- kind of dense, takes patience to sift through
-	- `man -k keyword` to search manual pages by keyword (e.g. some command to `sort`)

 - `man` normally displays the first manual page it finds matching a search term
 	- you can specify a manual page by section, `man 5 passwd` displays the `/etc/passwd` file description as opposed to the `passwd` command